mayuri2510/Home-Page-Mayuri/Planning/Backlog.md

 are necessary for basic usability:

+  - **As a user I want name and profile photo so that it can describe myself and user can identify website**

+  - **As a user I want nice color combination on home page so that website create truly unique look.**

-  - **As a user I want to see `Welcome` section** :
+  -  **As a user I want to have a `My Skills` section**.
-    - [ ] When user opens her portfolio needs to see a "Welcome page" showing her name and her tittle as "Web developer"

-  - **As a user I want too see a hiperlink button `Contact Me`** :
+  -  **As a user I want list of main pages along the top of web site so that they can easily navigate site.**

-   - [ ] When user opens her portfolio needs to see a functionable button  called "Contact Me" that will direct a potential employer to her contact email address
+   - **As a website owner I want reference to Github account so that recruiter can identify my work.or showcase my work.**

+   -  **As a web site owner include Work-Like Experience(previous work) so that can show employers achievements and transferable skills that meet their requirements.**

+   -  **As user I want contact information(email,phone number) so that it provide good opportunities for people to contact.**

- - **As a user I want too see a hiperlink button `Download My C.V`** :
+   -  **As a user I want too see a button `Download My C.V`** :
-   - [ ] When user opens her portfolio needs to see a functionable button  called "Download My C.V" that will direct a download her Curriculum Vitae in a PDF compatible version.

    - **As a user I want to have a `About Me`**:
-   - [ ] When user opens her portfolio needs to see a `About Me` section showing her name, age, current location (city and country) and contact email address

-- **As a user I want to have a `Programming languages`**:
-   - [ ] When user opens her portfolio needs to see a `Programming languages` that the user domains (HTML5, CSS and PHP).

-- **As a user I want to have a `Programming languages`**:
-   - [ ] When user opens her portfolio needs to see

 ## Should-Haves

 will complete the user experience, but are not necessary:

-- **As a user I want to have a `small biography`**:
-   - [ ] When user opens her portfolio needs to see a small biography of herself  resuming or paraphrasing  your background and hobbies.
-"I'm Mayuri

-- **As a user I want to have a `My Skills` section**.
+- **As a owner I want reference to student at hack your future so that it gives credibility and used to connect.**
-   - [ ] When user opens her portfolio needs to see `My Skills` section showing the percentage of the domain of the programming language.

- - **As a user I want that my personal information to be visible**:
+- **As a owner I want minimalist background design so that it create  clear tempting to audience.**
-   - [ ] When user opens her portfolio wants that her personal information to be visible to all visitors.

- - **As a user I want that my color background to be color `black`**:
+- **As a owner I want spoken language reference so that recruiter/employer get to know ability to be an effective public speaker.**
-  -  [ ] When user opens her portfolio, she wants the color background to be color black

- - **As a user I want a selected photo next to `Welcome` section**:
-  -  [ ]

- - **As a user I want see a working experience under to `Welcome` section**: